rikunert/rikunert.github.io/_posts/2020-04-14-corona_lockdown.md

 ![Gif of the policy restriction severity in Europe](https://raw.githubusercontent.com/rikunert/corona/master/severity_gif/corona_lockdown_timeline_100dpi.gif "Gif of the policy restriction severity in Europe (Sars-Cov-2, Covid-19, Corona))")

-By combining temporal and geographical information one gets a feeling for how Europe respnded to Covid-19.
+By combining temporal and geographical information one gets a feeling for how Europe responded to Covid-19.
 While ignoring the virus during the month of January, February saw Italy react harshly.
 That was followed by March, a month in which nearly all countries went into some form of lockdown led by Italy.